vlcn-io/cr-sqlite/README.md

 # Building

-For a table version, build against a [release tag](https://github.com/vlcn-io/cr-sqlite/releases) as main may not be 100% stable.
+For a stable version, build against a [release tag](https://github.com/vlcn-io/cr-sqlite/releases) as main may not be 100% stable.

 You'll need to install Rust.